Thomas Graham, 1st Baron Lynedoch: 1813

-He was shortly after directed to conduct the siege of the strong fortress of San Sebastian, which was defended with great gallantry and skill by General Rey.
+He was shortly after directed to conduct the siege of San Sebastián, which was defended with great gallantry and skill by General Louis Emmanuel Rey.
 The first assault, which took place on 25 July, was repulsed with heavy loss, and the siege had in consequence to be raised for a time.
-It was renewed, however, after the defeat of Marshall Soult in the battles of the Pyrenees, and a second attempt to carry the fortress by storm was made on 31 August.
+It was renewed, however, after the defeat of Marshal Soult in the Battles of the Pyrenees, and a second attempt to capture the town was made on 31 August.
 The breach was found to present almost insuperable obstacles, and the storming party strove in vain to effect a lodgement.
-In this almost desperate state of the attack, General Graham ordered a heavy fire of artillery to be directed against the curtain wall, passing only a few feet over the heads of the British troops in the breach.
-This novel expedient was completely successful.
-Taking advantage of an explosion on the rampart caused by the fire of the guns, which created confusion among the enemy, the assailants gained a footing on the wall, and after a bloody struggle, which lasted two hours, forced their way into the town.
+In this almost desperate state of the attack, Graham ordered a heavy fire of artillery to be directed against the curtain wall, passing only a few feet over the heads of the British troops in the breach.
+This novel expedient was completely successful, and taking advantage of an explosion on the rampart caused by the fire of the guns, which created confusion among the French, the attackers gained a footing on the wall, and after a bloody struggle, which lasted two hours, forced their way into the town.
+Following their capture of San Sebastián, many of the attacking rank-and-file broke ranks and went on a rampage, committing numerous acts of rape and pillage along with killing approximately 1,000 civilians and burning much of the town.

 On 31 August the French troops were forced to retreat from the town to their stronghold on the hill and fortress Urgull.
-When it seemed that damage to the town and its dwellers was limited, many of the allied rank-and-file as evidenced by local witnesses went on a rampage spree, taking to killing (estimated 1,000 civilians), looting, raping the women and burning almost the whole town to the ground, a mayhem lasting for a week.
 On 9 September the Governor Rey surrendered the citadel, and the garrison, reduced to one-third of their number, marched out with the honours of war.
-The reduction of this important place cost the British three thousand eight hundred men in killed and wounded.
-A candle-lit memorial event is held nowadays every 31 August, mourning these tragic days.

-At the crossing of the Bidasoa separating France and Spain, General Graham commanded the left wing of the British army, and, after an obstinate conflict, succeeded in establishing his troops on French territory.
+The reduction of this important place cost the attackers 3,800 killed and wounded.
+At the crossing of the Bidasoa separating France and Spain, Graham commanded the left wing of the British army, and, after an obstinate conflict, succeeded in establishing his troops on French territory.
 However, the return of the complaint in his eyes, and the general state of his health, obliged him to resign his command and return home.
 In return for his services, for the third received the thanks of Parliament, and the freedom of the cities of London and Edinburgh was conferred upon him.